slashinfty/chronode/README.md

 What can be configured?
 * Colors for the timer (possibilities listed [here](https://github.com/chalk/chalk#colors))
-* Hotkeys while the timer is active
+* Hotkeys while the timer is active (in order to identify potential hotkeys, use [this](https://gist.github.com/slashinfty/f122d5f5430037c4b6347e0a3daee8f8) script)
 * Displayed precision of times
 * Location of local splits (.json files)